Kanharajput/ReactCompStateList/README.md

     ```
     That's why can't return more than one element because behind the scene the code which transfers jsx into
     html will wrap all elements into a single wrapper element and renders it.

+# Now Start with Events
+Basically react js handle all the events which are in js DOM.
+> One thing to remember is that react js is descriptive so that we won't select an element and add listener on it.
+    While we add onclick method in jsx which takes a function which runs when that event execute.